State and Local Cybersecurity Grant Program

 • Migrate to the .gov internet domain

-The FY 2023 SLCGP will assist CISA in the continued development of consistent baseline Cybersecurity Performance Goals (CPGs), a prioritized subset of information technology and operational technology cybersecurity practices aimed at meaningfully reducing risks to both critical infrastructure operations and the American people.
+CISA's Cybersecurity Performance Goals (CPGs) are a prioritized subset of information technology and operational technology cybersecurity practices aimed at meaningfully reducing risks to both critical infrastructure operations and the American people.
 The CPGs help establish a common set of fundamental cybersecurity practices for critical infrastructure that recipients should aim to implement to ensure a strong cybersecurity risk posture.
-The states and territories will consult the CPGs throughout their development of plans and projects within the program.
+The resources committed through the FY 2024 SLCGP will assist SLT entities in implementing the cyber baselines outlined in CISA's CPGs, as well as enhance CISA's visibility into the challenges entities may face in executing these practices.

 The Cybersecurity Plan is a statewide planning document that must be approved by the Cybersecurity Planning Committee and the CIO/CISO equivalent.
-The Plan will be subsequently updated in FY24 and 25.
+All applicants must submit their approved Cybersecurity Plan (revised, if needed) no later than January 30, 2025.
 It must contain the following components:

 • Incorporate, to the extent practicable, any existing plans to protect against cybersecurity risks and cybersecurity threats to information systems owned or operated by, or on behalf of, SLTs.